-If you have many users, or you wish to avoid any downtime, then migrating one user at a time is preferable.
+If you have many users, or you wish to avoid any downtime, then you may prefer to migrate one user at a time instead.

-Switch your name server / MX records to point to Fastmail.
+Switch your MX records to point to Fastmail.
 After about an hour, new mail should be delivered to Fastmail and into your users' inboxes.

-Then use our email import tool for each user, to copy email from your old provider to each user's Fastmail account.
-Note: If they have mail on their desktop (downloaded via POP), they'll need to manually transfer those folders to Fastmail's servers if they want it to be backed up.
+Note: If they have mail on their desktop downloaded via POP, they'll need to manually transfer those folders to Fastmail's servers if they want this mail to be backed up.

 Pros: Less steps to complete migration.

-Cons: While the MX records are changed from the old provider to us, mail will still arrive at the old provider for a short period of time - likely about an hour or so.
-Also, the user needs to wait for the import to finish before their emails can be read in their Fastmail inbox.
+Cons: After your MX records have been changed to point to us, mail will still arrive at the old provider for a short period of time (likely about an hour or so).
+Users will also need to wait for their import to finish before they will be able to see emails in their Fastmail inbox.
 The amount of time it takes for the import to finish can be lessened if the migration takes place out of regular business hours.